Primary Brain Tumors

 Pineal Tumors

-These tumors originate from normal cells in the pineal gland.
-The pineal gland is located in the center of the brain and is involved in the secretion of specific hormones.
-Tumor types occurring in the
+Pineal tumors originate from normal cells in the pineal gland which is located in the center of the brain and is involved in the secretion of hormones such as melatonin.
+Many tumor types may involve

 Pituitary Tumors